AndreLZGava/AndreLZGava/README.md

 - 🌱 I’m currently learning docker
 - 👯 I’m looking to collaborate on some projects
-- 💬 Ask me about PHP, Rect
+- 💬 Ask me about PHP, React
 - 📫 How to reach me: andrelzgava@gmail.com WhatsApp +55 049 99165-1762